Google Analytics can do just about whatever you want it to. It has a ton of depth.

 - Affiliate link click

 - Webinar registration if this leads to a sales funnel.
-If it’s a normal content-based webinar, I prefer not to set it up as a goal.
+If it’s a normal content-based webinar, we prefer not to set it up as a goal.

 Any event that leads to a sales funnel is a good candidate for a goal.
 There are really two ways to set up goals like these.